DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You will need to come to England on a visa listed in this section to be eligible for IRP.
 You must have applied for your visa from outside the UK.

-Most teachers will need a Skilled Worker visa, other eligible visas are:
+Most teachers will need a Skilled Worker visa.
+Other eligible visas are:

 * [Skilled Worker visa](https://www.gov.uk/skilled-worker-visa)